CarolineCollins/Assignment-3-MSB1015/logbook.md

  can have an anonymous closure ie just defined in the moment when needed

  #### Day 6
+ #### Day 7
+ ##### restricting CPUs and parallelising
+ **email** from Egon:
+ this weekend I played more with the various options that Nextflow offers to control the number of processes,
+ but found this hard to use this clearly.
+ Basically, I did not get much beyond "try to use all" and "use only one".
+ The slides for this week (week 7) have some pointers, regarding my attempts.
+ The underlying problem may have to do with the fact that the calculation of the parsing of a SMILES and (logP) descriptor
+ calculation of a single compound is just way too fast, which may be confusing Nextflow in its scheduling.
+ For the assignment, please do look into it, but also *do not worry if you actually do not see the speedup that we would expect*.
+ Just report what you found.
  ##### Lecture and Skills w Martina
  - Possible that terminal cannot print out all 5 even on successful process retry magic fix does not fix